 - Explanation of the resolution specification: 100 µStrain correspond to 0.01% extension.
 Based on a gauge length of 5 mm, 100 µStrain correspond to a resolution of 0.5 µm.

 - Measuring points: these can be placed in any desired locations within a strain map.

 - Gauge lengths or virtual extensometers: establish two points on the strain map, between which the change in distance is to be determined.

-- Cutting lines: the strain progression is visualized along the lines.
-The cutting line deforms along with the specimen.
+- Intersections: the strain progression is visualized along the lines.
+The intersection deforms with the specimen.
 In addition, there is an intersection stack through which selected time steps are displayed in a diagram, making the time-based development of the intersection visible.

 - Virtual strain gauges: for the virtual strain gauges, you can individually define the position, size and angle.
 In addition, multiple virtual strain gauges can be placed on top of each other at different angles.
 For example, two virtual strain gauges can be combined to form a biaxial strain gauge with measuring grids oriented at 90° to each other.
 The virtual strain gauges can save you a lot of time and cost.

 Creation of graphs / diagrams